sanjib-sen/smallest-rust-binary/README.md

   cargo +nightly build -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort \
       --target <host-os> --release
   ```
-  (Replace <host-os> with your host os found in the previous step. e.g. for linux, it can be: x86_64-unknown-linux-gnu)
+  (Replace \<host-os> with your host os found in the previous step. e.g. for linux, it can be: x86_64-unknown-linux-gnu)

-- Compress the executible using upx
+- Compress the executable using upx
   ```sh
   upx --best --lzma target/<host-os>/release/hello-world
   ```
-  (Replace <host-os> with your host os found in the previous step. e.g. for linux, it can be: x86_64-unknown-linux-gnu)
+  (Replace \<host-os> with your host os found in the previous step. e.g. for linux, it can be: x86_64-unknown-linux-gnu)

-- Check the size of the executible
+- Check the size of the executable
   **(Linux/MacOS)**
   ```sh
   du -h target/<host-os>/release/hello-world
   ```
-  (Replace <host-os> with your host os found in the previous step. e.g. for linux, it can be: x86_64-unknown-linux-gnu)
+  (Replace \<host-os> with your host os found in the previous step. e.g. for linux, it can be: x86_64-unknown-linux-gnu)

   **(Windows)**
   ```sh